admiralrohan/fakebook/notes.md

 utilities => doesn't have any view associated with it but do some action between views other files in the root => main view files

+fetch files in /includes are PHP functions while fetch files in /utilities are AJAX calls

 # Timeline
 post_content => post_content of form
 post_owner => $_SESSION["user_id"]